B. rustc Command-Line Interface¶

 Caution

-This code generation option is outside the scope of the Ferrocene qualification, and must not be used in a safety critical context.
+This argument is outside the scope of the Ferrocene qualification, and must not be used in a safety critical context.
 Its documentation is presented for your convenience.

 Code generation option

-must be one of the CPU kinds reported by compiler argument--print target-cpus
+target-cpuindicates the CPU of the target to generate code for.<cpu>must be one of the CPU kinds reported by compiler argument--print target-cpus.Example:

 $ rustc -C target-cpu=x86-64 my_program.rs